practice area bg MOBILE practice area bg scaled

 Underpayment is one of the most common outcomes in hurricane insurance claims.
 Initial estimates often fail to capture the full scope of damage, particularly when inspections are limited or incomplete.
 As a result, policyholders are left with repair costs that exceed the insurer’s payment.

-The firm works with independent estimators, contractors, engineers, and forensic experts to determine the true cost of repair or replacement.
-By developing a comprehensive valuation of the loss, Williams Law Association, P.A. can pursue the difference between what was offered and what the policy requires, ensuring that policyholders are not forced to absorb the shortfall.
+Our legal team works with independent estimators, contractors, engineers, and forensic experts to determine the true cost of repair or replacement.
+By developing a comprehensive valuation of the loss, they pursue the difference between what was offered and what the policy requires, ensuring that policyholders are not forced to absorb the shortfall.

 Reopened and Supplemental Hurricane Claims